George Herbert Clifton: Prisoner of war

 Held in a prisoner of war camp, Clifton soon managed to escape and made his way as far as the Swiss border before being recaptured.
 Transferred to a punishment camp at Gavi, he made three further escape attempts, the last of which was in September 1943 and involved the digging of a tunnel with 60 other prisoners.
 Detected before they could break out, the prisoners were moved to a camp in Germany.
-While en route, Clifton jumped from the train transporting them through Germany.
+En route, Clifton jumped from the train transporting them through Germany.
 His escape was short lived and while hiding in a bush near the train tracks, he was shot in the leg and stomach by a guard.
 Other prisoners, under guard, retrieved him and dressed his wounds.
 Taken to a hospital, he was treated for his wounds; the bullet, which had lodged in his stomach, was later given to him as a souvenir.
 In March 1944, after recuperating for four months, he was placed in a camp near Hadamar which was specially designated for recidivist escapees.

 His last escape attempt was in March 1945, when he managed to make his way over several barbed wire fences and evade guards.
 Disguised as a labourer from Holland, he was able to reach advancing American troops and, having established his identity, was flown to England and then onto New Zealand, he arrived in April 1945 and was treated in a servicemen's hospital in Rotorua.
 He received a second bar to his DSO for his exploits as a prisoner of war, having made a total of nine escape attempts from captivity.
-However, shortly after his return to New Zealand, his wife, Doris, died.
+Shortly after his return to New Zealand, his wife, Doris, died.

 Postwar

-After the war ended, Clifton was based in Singapore, working towards the reparation of New Zealanders that had been interned by the Japanese.
+After the war ended, Clifton was based in Singapore, working for the reparation of New Zealanders that had been interned by the Japanese.
 In March 1946, he was posted to the staff of the British Commonwealth Occupation Force in Japan, where he remained for a year before returning to New Zealand to take up command of the training school at Trentham Military Camp.
 In his final years in the military, he was attached to the War Office in London for a time, and then commanded the Northern Military District back in New Zealand before retiring in 1953.
 The previous year, his book The Happy Hunted, an account of his wartime experiences, was published.
 In 1953, Clifton was awarded the Queen Elizabeth II Coronation Medal.

 Later life

-In his retirement, Clifton took up sheepfarming in the Hawke's Bay Region for several years.
-In 1966, he shifted to Taupo where he became a city councillor.
-He died on 13 March 1970 and is buried in the Returned Servicemen's Association section of the Taupo Cemetery.
+In his retirement, Clifton took up sheep farming in the Hawke's Bay Region for several years.
+In 1966, he shifted to Taupō where he became a city councillor.
+He died on 13 March 1970 and is buried in the Returned Servicemen's Association section of the Taupō Cemetery.